 If you think your cat’s anxiety may be a contributing factor to their cord chewing, check with your veterinarian.
-They will be able to help you implement strategies that can help reduce their anxiety.
-And, in some more serious cases, there are medicines they may prescribe to help calm down your kitty.
+They will be able to help you implement strategies that can help reduce your anxiety.
+And, in some more serious cases, they may prescribe medicines to help calm your kitty down.

 Final Thoughts on Cat Cord Chewing

 Cord chewing is definitely not something you want your cat to continue to do for a multitude of reasons.
 Hopefully, some of the ideas you’ve read here will help you find a solution to this problem.

 Remember, solutions that work for one cat won’t necessarily work for your cat.
 You may need to be patient and use trial and error to find the perfect solution for you.